gabyBreton/pictionnary/README.md

 It offers the possibilty to play with more than one person, on the local server provided.
 You can create several game rooms, or join a waiting room.

+I've been coding this from february to may '18.

 ### ToDo (in french):
 #### Client:
  * Afficher proprement une erreur en GUI si l'utilisateur tente de se connecter sur un mauvais port ou un mauvais host, ou avec un nom vide.